rafael-g-depaulo/obsidian-vault/RPG/R20/Rest.md

 When the party decides to rest, they set up camp for the night.

 ### Difficulty and Rest CR
 The DM chooses the base difficulty for the rest.
-Chose a base condition level for the situation, with 0 being a favorable and easy condition, and the higher the number, the more harsh the conditions (recommended 0-2 range for inexperienced adventurers, and to never go above 3).
+Chose a base condition level for the situation, with 8 being a favorable and easy condition, and the higher the number, the more harsh the conditions.

 ### Expending Provisions
 When resting, expending more or less resources has an effect on the quality of the teams' sleep.
 This reduces the CD for your rest.